CEXT-Dan/PyRx/README.txt

 https://github.com/reclosedev/pyautocad

 Naming conventions.
 This project wraps ObjectARX® which is C++, a very large and complex API. in the interest of saving time, thin wrappers are generated, expect camel case naming.
+** pep8ifying will be looked at once I get closer to having usefull code **

 Some functions in the C++ API return values by ref,  apparently this isn’t allowed in Python for immutable types. in this case
 The wrapper will return by value, and throw a runtime warning into Python on error.